Why are HomeAdvisor reviews so critical to attracting leads in the home services industry?

 You’ll still need a strong review portfolio.

 If you decide to run your own ad campaign, customers are still going to check for reviews.
 A strong review portfolio lowers your per lead cost, so it costs less money to attract more customers.
 It increases your return on investment and your return on ad spend.

 Here are some best practices you can follow to improve the results you receive.

-- Pay for a yearly subscription to join HomeAdvisor.
+- Pay for a yearly subscription to join HomeAdvisor Pro.

 - Pay for individual leads.
 You’ll need to determine whether you want market match leads — leads that are shared with two other providers (three total).
 Or, exact match leads —leads that are sent exclusively to you.

-- Set your spend target.
+- Set your spending target.
 This is the amount you’ll spend weekly on HomeAdvisor.

 - Follow-up with leads immediately.
-This increases your chance of winning the job or at least the chance to bid on their project.
+This increases your chance of winning the job or at least the opportunity to bid on their project.

 - Test the platform.
 If HomeAdvisor isn’t going to work for you, you’ll want to find out on the cheap.

 - Use call tracking to verify the leads coming in from HomeAdvisor.
-This will give you the tools you need to verify that the platform is consistently producing results.
+This will give you the tools you need to confirm that the platform is consistently producing results.